dheerajchand/ubuntu-django-nginx-ansible/README.md

 or by using the manage.py tool in your IDE.
 [PyCharm](https://www.jetbrains.com/pycharm/) has that built in!

+To configure your GeoServer, you will need to go to [http://localhost:8081/geoserver](http://localhost:8081/geoserver) and log in.
+The default credentials are *admin* , *geoserver*.
+From there, you can do whatever you need.

 ##Management
 If you make any changes to Vagrantfile, requirements.txt, or default.pp:
 ```